This is my Modern Rustic Easter Mantel decor that I made for Easter this year.

 For added interest, I added a statement piece that was to scale (slightly larger than the rest of the items on the mantel) on each end of the mantel.
 This was the small easter basket on the left and the watering vase on the right.

-My daughter and I made a carrot bunting (post coming soon) and hung that on the wooden mantel beam.
+My daughter and I made a carrot bunting and hung that on the wooden mantel beam.

 This mantel came together in about 15 minutes once I had all of the supplies ready and made.

-It was really easy to assemble, it just took a little time purchasing everything I wanted to use.
+It was really easy to assemble, it just took a little time purchasing everything I wanted to use and the making of the bunting.

 That’s how I made it.